Channel

 interface of the CoreRef

 handle to use Channel functionality.
-Its core interfaces include:
+Its core interfaces are:

 GetPublisher(str)->PublisherRef